This delicious Instant Pot Thai Pork Larb Recipe (Thai Minced Pork) brings you a new way of using mince.

 - Fresh coriander or Thai basil unless you're seven years old and fresh herbs are just weird...

-- Other ingredients you can add: mushrooms
+Other ingredients you can add to bulk it up

 Instructions